sharedgithub/myTestRepo/test/manFund/IOT.md

 The investments made in IT infrastructure and marketing can take businesses only so far, particularly if they do not have a holistic approach to testing the IoT ecosystem.
 As IoT expands beyond the periphery into the mainstream of consumer and enterprise markets, QA teams must gear up to help their organizations take advantage of the tremendous opportunities created by the ongoing business digitization.
 It’s time for QA organizations to empower their companies with reliable IoT products and services that make good on the promise of smart, connected devices that elevate everything from personal wellness/hygiene and driving, through manufacturing, logistics management and air travel.
 With ever-greater blending of IoT into business and IT, it is necessary for the QA teams to upskill beyond traditional functional testing and gear up for integrated testing of embedded software, IT solutions and big data — and to understand their influence on one another.

-Orient people to gain an amalgamation of skills, combining QA, quality engineering and hardware validation to meet the demands of ioT QA.

-• Build collaborative QA teams with a view toward performing integrated tests spanning hardware, software and big data layers, thereby augmenting the niche and broader aspects of IoT testing.

-• Look for tool-build opportunities: As the distinctions between hardware and software blur,there is a plethora of opportunities to build solutions to enhance QA across the internal systems ecosystem.

-• Build labs that serve the entire digital portfolio, to experiment and simulate real-time experiences that inform smarter ways of testing.

-• Build a culture of “test as a user” vs. a mind-set in which the organization merely tests against requirements; this will ensure t`he “experience” component of the IoT stream is well-established for a comprehensive quality product or service.